publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch87/m__us_usc_t15_s6107.md

     (d) __Termination of authority__

-        The authority of the Federal Trade Commission to bring a criminal contempt action under subsection (a) of this section expires 2 years after the date of the first promulgation of rules under [section 6102 of this title][/us/usc/t15/s6102].
+        The authority of the Federal Trade Commission to bring a criminal contempt action under subsection (a) expires 2 years after the date of the first promulgation of rules under [section 6102 of this title][/us/usc/t15/s6102].
 The expiration of such authority shall have no effect on an action brought before the expiration date.

 ([Pub.
 L. 103–297, § 9][/us/pl/103/297/s9], Aug.
 16, 1994, [108 Stat.
 1550][/us/stat/108/1550].)